Skip to content

 The Microsoft Malware Protection Command Line Utility is “MpCmdRun.exe.”
 It allows command-line, parameter-controlled execution of the computer’s native Microsoft antimalware program with administrator credentials (Windows Defender, Microsoft Security Client, or Microsoft Security Essentials)

-The specific command-line utility mpcmdrun.exe can be used to conduct numerous functions in Microsoft Defender Antivirus.
+You can use the specific command-line utility mpcmdrun.exe to perform numerous functions in Microsoft Defender Antivirus.
 When you wish to automate Microsoft Defender Antivirus tasks, this utility comes in handy.
 The program can be found in the folder %ProgramFiles%\Windows Defender\MpCmdRun.exe.
 Use a command prompt to run it.

 To run the command, launch the command prompt as an administrator and then enter MpCmdRun.exe command and press enter.
 You can run directly from the C:\Program Files\Windows Defender directory.